element-of-surprise/coercion/README.md

 	// to ensure that it is ready to be used.
 If the plugin is not ready, it should return an error.
 	// This is useful for plugins that require local resources like a command line application to
 	// be installed.
-	Init() erro
+	Init() error
 }
 ```

-- Name - The name of the plugin, only a single plugin may have a name.
+- Name - The name of the plugin, only a single plugin may have a specific name.
 To avoid name collisions, the plugin name should include the package path.
 - Execute - The main function of the plugin, this is where the work is done.
 - ValidateReq - Validates the request object, since they are passed in as `any`.
 - Request - Returns an empty request object.
 - Response - Returns an empty response object.
+If a plugin returns a response that isn't the same as this, the plugin is considered to have failed.
 - IsCheck - Returns true if the plugin is a check plugin.
 A check plugin should not have side effects and can only be used in one of the check actions.
+A check plugin cannot be used in a Job.
 - RetryPlan - Returns the retry plan for the plugin.
 This is the plan for how the plugin should be retried.
 The number of retries is set in the `Job` object.
+This RetryPlan uses exponential backoff that you define for SRE best practices.

 ### Workflow Heirarchy